 Your novels – The Explorer’s Code, The Stolen Chalice and Summer of Fire are a great balance between a page-turner with James Bond-esque action, and an old-fashioned love story.
 Why was it important for you to strike that balance?

 I have read a lot of popular fiction, mostly grabbing something from a shelf at the airport while heading off on assignment.
 I love the adventure and technical details of a good breathtaking thriller.
 And I also enjoy the luxury of curling up with a good old-fashioned romance.
 My novels are a blend of both.

 Your novels take readers around the world to interesting, exotic and sometimes relatively unknown places.
 How do you choose particular locales for your books?

 At the end of a long day, reading should be a pleasant experience.
 I want to make my novels escapist in the fullest sense of the word.
-Both The Explorer’s Code and The Stolen Chalice have adventurous places- such as the high Norwegian arctic, or an infectious disease unit in Cairo.
+The Explorer’s Code, The Stolen Chalice and Summer of Fire have adventurous places- such as the high Norwegian arctic, or a volcano in Iceland.
 But luxury is an essential ingredient…from a glorious country estate in England, to Mediterranean cruise, to a beautiful Parisian apartment on the left bank.

-Why did you decide to write about Egypt in The Stolen Chalice?
+Why did you decide to write about Capri in Summer of Fire?

 Do you always travel to each of the places you write about?